Benonking/alx-higher_level_programming/0x0B-python-input_output/README.md

 # Python file  I/O
-This folf=der contains different ways of manipulating files in Python
+This folder contains different ways of manipulating files in Python

 ## ---files---